Synvya/sdk/README.md

 ## Features

 ### Current Features
-- Create Merchant agents with Nostr identities
+- Create Merchant agents with Nostr identities:
   - Publish and manage merchant products using [NIP-15](https://github.com/nostr-protocol/nips/blob/master/15.md) marketplace protocol
   - Create merchant stalls to organize products
   - Handle shipping zones and costs
   - Secure communication using Nostr keys
+- Create Buyer agents:
+  - Retrieve a list of sellers from the relay using [NIP-15](https://github.com/nostr-protocol/nips/blob/master/15.md) marketplace protocol
+  - Find an specific seller by name or public key
+  - Refresh the list of sellers from the relay

 ### Roadmap
 - [ ] Create marketplace with stalls
-- [ ] Create Buyer agents
+- [ ] Expand buyer agent to include more features
 - [ ] Enable merchants to define products
-- [ ] Add customer toolkit for buyers
 - [ ] Support additional Nostr NIPs
 - [ ] Add more agent interaction patterns